Bolsonaro’s Chief of Staff Admits the Brazilian President’s COVID Position Is BS on Hot Mic

 Bolsonaro’s response to the pandemic—and his tendency to downplay the virus—have been heavily criticized over the past year.
 Despite his claims that “Brazilians should be studied” because “they don’t catch anything,” Brazil is now one of the worst places in the world for COVID, thanks in part to a highly infectious variant and frequent superspreader events that have been taking place all across the country.

-“In my understanding, the issue of the coronavirus is more of a fantasy,” Bolsonaro said in a meeting with former U.S. President Donald Trump in March last year.
+“In my understanding, the issue of the coronavirus is more of a fantasy,” Bolsonaro said in a meeting with President Donald Trump in March last year.

 Weeks later, he reflected on how he thought his own body would react should he be infected with COVID: “In my particular case, because of my history as an athlete, in case I were contaminated by the virus, I wouldn’t need to worry.
 I wouldn’t feel anything or it would be, at most, similar to a little flu, or a little cold.”